 You created a Google Form, and your recipients submitted their responses.
 To read all the responses click Responses.

 In the responses tab of your form, Google Form automatically creates a summary of all the responses.

 You can also have all the data input in a Google Spreadsheet.
 To create a spreadsheet, click on the green spreadsheet icon.

 If you never created a spreadsheet from your Google Form, you will see the following pop-up.

-You can either create a completely new spreadsheet or you can select an existing spreadsheet (a new tab will be created at the bottom of your existing spreadsheet).
+You can either create an entirely new spreadsheet, or you can select an existing one (a new tab will be created at the bottom of your existing spreadsheet).

 In our example, we created a new spreadsheet.
 To do so, select Create a new spreadsheet.
 Then, click Create.